 The maximum the SSAS can borrow is 50% of its net fund value at the date of the borrowing.
 There is no restriction on the term of the borrowing, or where the monies are borrowed from.
+The borrowing must be on commercial terms.
 Borrowing can be particularly useful when utilised in conjunction with the purchase of commercial property.